slashnot/react-synapse/README.md

 ### `createSignalStore(initialStates)`

 Creates a typed global store with multiple signal-based state entries.
-Returns a `store` object and a typed `useStore` hook.
+Returns a `store` object and typed hooks for accessing and updating state.

 **Parameters:**